 - The age and the physical and emotional condition of each party

-- The financial resources of each party, including the nonmarital and martial assets and liabilities distributed to each party
+- The financial resources of each party, including the nonmarital and marital assets and liabilities distributed to each party

 - The earning capacities, educational levels, vocational skills, and employability of the parties and, when applicable, the time necessary for either party to acquire sufficient education or training to enable such party to find appropriate employment